oxipay/oxidocs/docs/platforms/prestashop.md

 ![config6.png](/img/platforms/prestashop/config6.png)
 <hr>

 * **API Key** The API Key or the Encryption key is a case-sensitive alpha-numeric sequence that is used to authenticate payment requests originating from your store.
-It is similar to passwords that you use to login into the various online portals, such as email.
 It is vital that you protect it and don't provide it to unauthorised individuals.
-We might also recycle your API and provide you with a new one, if unauthorised individuals get hold of it or if it has been compromised.

 ![config7.png](/img/platforms/prestashop/config7.png)
 <hr>

 * **Test Mode** Indicates whether to process payments over the live Oxipay Gateway URL resulting in real transactions, or to process it over the Oxipay Sandbox Gateway URL which will produce simulated (test) transactions with no real dollar amounts being debited.
-By default it should be set to **No** unless we are attempting to diagnose issues on your store to do with Oxipay.
+By default it should be set to **No** unless we are attempting to diagnose issues on your store to do with Oxipay, or you're testing integrating the plugin with your online PrestaShop store.

 ![config8.png](/img/platforms/prestashop/config8.png)
 <hr>